wikimedia/wikimedia-fundraising-dev/README.md

 ## Unit tests

-For phpunit tests for DonationInterface, run `./phpunit-mediawiki-payments.sh`.
+For phpunit tests for DonationInterface, run `./phpunit-payments.sh`.

+## Logs

+Logs should appear magically in the logs directory.
+Filenames should be self-explanatory.
+If the logs don't show up as expected, try `docker-comppose ps` to check that the logger container is running.